 GM GUY: Hey Buddy, do you know how to get to St. Paul?

-I didn’t have the heart to tell him that he’d been driving in the wrong direction.
+I didn’t have the heart to tell him that he’d been driving in the wrong direction for over a half hour.
 It would be a long drive, but all he had to do was turn around and head east.

-For fun I sent him south to Iowa.
+For fun I sent him south, hopefully to Iowa.